1. PERSONAL DATA

 We have taken the necessary technical and organisational measures to protect your personal data against loss, destruction, manipulation and unauthorized access.
 All our employees and all persons involved in the data processing are obliged to observe data protection law. and to keep personal data confidential.
 To protect your personal data, we use a secure online transmission protocol called “Secure Socket Layer” (SSL).
 You can recognize this where an “s” is added to the URL part “http://” (making it “https://”) or by a green, closed lock icon shown in your browser.
 By clicking the lock icon, you will get information on the SSL certificate used.
 The appearance of the icon depends on the type and version of your browser.
 SSL-encryption ensures an encrypted and complete transmission of your data.

-You can request at any time to be informed about your personal and – where the conditions of these rights are met – that such data is corrected, blocked or erased.
-If you have given consent to the processing of personal data, you can withdraw such consent at any time with effect for the future.
 In these matters and in case of questions relating to data protection, please contact our data protection officer Dr. Bernd Schmidt at dpo (at) arago.co or write to: arago GmbH, Eschersheimer Landstr.
 526-532, 60433 Frankfurt am Main, Germany.
 For a swift processing of your request, we recommend stating your name, surname, date of birth and, where existing, your e-mail address and in case of an opt-out after receiving advertisements attaching a copy of the advertisement.